Modern Slavery

 We have policies in place that underpin our commitment to ensure that there is no modern slavery or human trafficking in any part of our business or, to the best of our knowledge, in any part of our supply chain.

-5. Our suppliers
+5. Our people

 Our supply chain is made up of suppliers who provide goods and services to the Group.
-Our key suppliers include technology (software and hardware) vendors, financial services providers, professional advisors, insurance firms, recruitment agencies, as well as individual consultants, contractors and workers, whether acting directly or through an umbrella company.
+Our key suppliers include technology (software and hardware) vendors, financial services providers, professional advisors, insurance firms, and recruitment agencies, as well as individual consultants, contractors and workers, whether acting directly or through an umbrella company.

 We are committed to ensuring that our suppliers share our commitments and standards on modern slavery.
 As such, we do not work with suppliers who we know to be or have been involved in modern slavery or human trafficking.

-6. Due diligence processes
+7. Due diligence processes

 All new suppliers are reviewed and approved by our global Business Operations team prior to being engaged.
-Approved suppliers are subject to periodic review, depending on the perceived level of risk associated with it.
+Approved suppliers are subject to periodic review, depending on the perceived level of risk associated with them.

 Our due diligence assessments are based on the perceived risk associated with the supplier, and may include a security review, legal review, financial review and/or a review of the supplier’s modern slavery statement.
-In the future, specific due diligence requirements for suppliers will be defined in our Responsible Sourcing Policy and Supplier Management Policy.
+In the future, specific due diligence requirements for suppliers will be defined in our Responsible Sourcing and Supplier Management policies.

-7. Training and awareness
+8. Training and awareness

-8. Performance indicators and evolution
+9. Performance indicators and evolution

 Whilst we do not consider that any of our activities are at high risk of slavery or human trafficking, we firmly believe in the importance of embedding and evolving our practices and our approach to dealing with modern slavery and human rights.
 Gresham’s key performance indicators in respect of modern slavery compliance are currently based on: